MathCancer/PhysiCell/protocols/adding new signals or behaviors.md

 	void display_signal_dictionary( void );
 	void display_signal_dictionary_with_synonyms( void );
 	```

 1. Make sure the signal name you have chosen is unique.
-(See step 0.)
+(See the prior step.)

 1. Add the signal in `setup_signal_behavior_dictionaries()`:

 	1. Search for the function: `void setup_signal_behavior_dictionaries( void )`

 	1. Go to the end of the "signal" section.
 Just before these lines:

 	```
 	behavior_to_int.clear();
 	int_to_behavior.clear();
 	```

 	1. Add the signal like this:

 	```
 	map_index++;
 	signal_to_int["signal name"] = map_index;
 	int_to_signal[map_index] = "signal name";
 	```

 	1. Add any synonyms (or common typos) to the dictionary.
 Append these just below your entry.

 	```
 	// synonyms
 	signal_to_int["alternate signal name"] = map_index;
 	```

 1. Add the signal to function to write a full vector of signals

 	1. Search for `std::vector<double> get_signals( Cell* pCell )`

 	1. Go to the end of the signals.
 Just before these lines:
 	```
 	// rescale
 	signals /= signal_scales;
 	```

 	1. Add code to write your signal at the appropriate index, like this:

 	```
 	static int my_signal_ind = find_signal_index( "signal name" );